johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 Yet too often, the power of the anointed-life-of-Christ-within seems to elude us.
 It seems out of our reach.
 Beyond our grasp.
 Indeed, it is not something that can be grasped.

 Rather, the pathway to life is through dying.
 Yielding ourselves to God the Father, through unity with the Messiah, by the power of the Spirit.
 That is the message of the cross.
-As we *die to self*, we become *alive to God*.[^fn15]
+As we *die to self*, we become *alive to God*.[^fn17]

 ### The heart of discipleship ###

 Thus we end, as we began, with the foundational principle of transformative discipleship: seed sown into the ground, in order to produce a rich harvest.

-> I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest—*John 12:24*
+> I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest.[^fn18]

 This life-giving spiritual reality represents the heart of Jesus' own life, mission, ministry and pain-filled death.
 And this same principle forms the foundation and wellspring of Maize Plant Discipleship: